dashbitco/broadway/guides/examples/RabbitMQ.md

 In case you want to work with an existing queue, you can skip [step 1](#create-a-queue) and jump to [Configure the project](#configure-the-project).

+> Note: `BroadwayRabbitMQ` does not automatically create any queue.
+If you configure a pipeline with a non-existent queue, the producers will crash, bringing down the pipeline.

 ## Create a queue

 RabbitMQ runs on many operating systems.
 Please see